parshavcodes/mail_sender_tkinter/README.md

+Here's a more detailed version of your GitHub project description:

+---

 # Mail Sender Tkinter

 This is a simple Python application built with Tkinter that allows you to send emails using your Gmail account.

 ## Features

-- Send emails with subject and message content
+- **Send Emails:** Easily send emails with both subject and message content.
-- Optional subject field
+- **Optional Subject Field:** Include an optional subject field for your emails.
-- User-friendly interface built with Tkinter
+- **User-Friendly Interface:** A straightforward and user-friendly interface built with Tkinter.

 ## Installation

-1. Clone the repository to your local machine.
-2. Make sure you have Python installed on your system.
-3. Install the required dependencies by running the following command:
+To set up the Mail Sender Tkinter application, follow these steps:

+1. **No additional external libraries required:** Since smtplib and tkinter are part of the standard library.

-4. Replace `"YOUR MAIL"` and `"YOUR PASSWORD"` with your own Gmail credentials in the `main.py` file.
+4. **Update Credentials:** Open the `main.py` file and replace `"YOUR MAIL"` and `"YOUR PASSWORD"` with your own Gmail credentials.

-5. Run the application by executing the `main.py` file:
+5. **Run the Application:** Execute the `main.py` file to start the application:
+    ```bash
+    python main.py
+    ```

+---

+This detailed description provides clear instructions on setting up and using your Mail Sender Tkinter application.
+Let me know if there's anything else you'd like to add or modify!